A chronology of key events:

 1997 July - King Fahd increases the members of the Consultative Council from 60 to 90.

 1999 October - Twenty Saudi women attend a session of the Consultative Council for the first time.

 2001 11 September - 15 of the 19 hijackers involved in attacks on New York and Washington are Saudi nationals.

-2003 September - More than 300 Saudi intellectuals - women as well as men - sign petition calling for far-reaching political reforms.
+2003 October - Police break up unprecedented rally in centre of Riyadh calling for political reform, a month after more than 300 Saudi intellectuals - women as well as men - sign a petition calling for change.

 2003 November - King grants wider powers to Consultative Council, enabling it to propose legislation without his permission.

 2004 February - Stampede at Hajj pilgrimage leaves 251 dead.

 2005 February-April - First-ever nationwide municipal elections.
 Women do not take part in the poll.